stevesdiary/stevesdiary/README.md

 ### Hi there 👋 I'm Steve

 # 💫 About Me:
-I am a Backend Software Engineer with experience in crafting software solution for various purposes.
-I specialise in JavaScript, Node.js, Expresss.js and Go Lang among other tools and frameworks.
+I am a Backend Software Engineer with experience JavaScript, Node.js, Typescript and NestJs.
 I am passionate about problem-solving and delivering scalable solutions.
-I am eager to expand my skills to make valuable contributions to cutting-edge projects in a dynamic setting and I am committed to continuous learning and collaboration.
+I am eager to expand my skills by continuous learning and open to collaboration.

 ## 🌐 Let's connect on social media: